rnkn/fountain-mode/README.md

 Features
 --------

+- full support for the Fountain 1.1 specification
-- exporting to HTML and PDF
+- exporting to HTML and PDF (requires [Prince][prince]) with or without a title page
 - multiple levels of syntax highlighting for all elements (see below)
-- auto-indentation: character, parenthetical, dialog, transition and centered text elements (display only, does not modify file contents)
+- auto-indentation: character, parenthetical, dialog, transition and center text elements (display only, does not modify file contents)
 - add/remove continued dialog to successively speaking characters
+- `occur` navigator for sections, synopses, notes and scene headings
 - templates for inserting synopses, notes and metadata
 - navigate by scene heading
 - standard commenting (boneyard) behaviour
 - everything is customizable, of course

-For more information on key-bindings and functions, type `C-h m`.
+The following features are not yet supported:

+- syntax highlighting for emphasis (but exporting works)
+- dual dialogue (probably won't be supported because it's stupid)

+Most common features are accessible from the menu.
+For a full list of functions and key-bindings, type `C-h m`.
+Bugs and feature requests are encouraged on the [Issues][issues] page, or you can email me directly (email in the source code header).

 See the [Fountain Mode wiki][wiki] for ways to extend Fountain Mode.

-The following features are not yet supported:

-- syntax highlighting for emphasis
-- dual dialogue

-Feature requests are encouraged.
+[issues]: https://github.com/rnkn/fountain-mode/issues/ "Fountain Mode issues"
 [wiki]: https://github.com/rnkn/fountain-mode/wiki/ "Fountain Mode wiki"

 Requirements
 ------------

-- Emacs 24 (not tested on earlier versions)
+- Emacs 24 (not tested on earlier versions, only tested on Mac OS X and Linux, not tested on Windows).
-- [s.el][] the long lost Emacs string manipulation library
+- [s.el][] the long lost Emacs string manipulation library.
-- exporting to PDF requires [Prince][prince]
+- Exporting to PDF requires [Prince][prince], which is free for personal use.
+Prince adds a removable PDF annotation on the first page; if you don't like it, delete the annotation in a PDF application that supports editing annotations, or open the PDF and print to PDF, which will remove all annotations.
-- to insert UUIDs (useful for using notes as bookmarks) you'll need either `uuidgen` CLT (usually pre-installed on OS X and Linux) or [uuid.el][] Emacs package
+- to insert UUIDs (useful for using notes as linked bookmarks) you'll need either `uuidgen` CLT (usually pre-installed on OS X and Linux) or [uuid.el][] Emacs package.

 [s.el]: https://github.com/magnars/s.el "s.el"
 [prince]: http://www.princexml.com/ "Prince"